sadorect/alx-system_engineering-devops/0x01-shell_permissions/README.md

 17. Star Wars #advanced

 Write a script that will play the StarWars IV episode in the terminal.

-18. RTFM #advanced

-Create a man that looks exactly like this one and passes all checks.